ksorellana/ksorellana.github.io/en/entomology.md

 |:--:|
 | *1.)
 National Park Laguna Lachuá.
 2.)
 Gyrophaenina sp.
 (Staphylinidae: Aleocharinae: Homalotini).
 3.)
 Cookeina speciosa (Fr).
 4.)
 Maxilla of Gyrophaenina.* |

 After finishing my degree in Biology, I continued doing entomological research in the private sector, and kept collaborating with the entomological collections by depositing the vouchers of different projects.
 In 2015, I edited, along Dr. Jiichiro Yoshimoto and Dr. Enio Cano (†), the book "Insects of Guatemala" (in Spanish), which has turned in a relevant tool for the entomology students in the country.
-In 2018 the second edition was published, with some updates, and in 2020, I published the website ["Insects of Guatemala"](http://insectosdeguatemala.org/), to share additional information about the insect groups and the entomological collections in the country.
+In 2018 the second edition was published with some updates, and in 2020, I published the website ["Insects of Guatemala"](http://insectosdeguatemala.org/), to share additional information about the insect groups and the entomological collections in the country.

 | <img src="https://github.com/ksorellana/ksorellana.github.io/blob/main/_layouts/Afichejpg.jpg?raw=true" width="321.6" height="479.1"> |
 |:--:|